 Medical Use of Marijuana

 The U.S. Food and Drug Administration (FDA) has approved pills containing THC or other cannabinoids (chemicals similar to THC) as a way to help relieve pain, nausea, muscle stiffness, or problems with movement.
 There's still a lot of discussion about the medical use of marijuana, though.
 THC and other cannabinoid pills are only available in some states and require a doctor's prescription.

-At the moment, there's not enough research to say for sure if smoking marijuana is any more helpful than taking THC as a pill.
+At the moment, there's not enough research to say for sure if smoking marijuana is any more helpful than taking THC or other cannabinoids as a pill.
 Scientists are still studying this.

 What If I Want to Quit?